swnuwangyun/execute-steam-game/README.md

 # execute-steam-game
-Demonstrates how to launch a steam game by its appid
+Demonstrates how to launch a steam game by its appid: steam://rungameid/578080